drey7925/perovskite/README.md

 * F to interact with a block (e.g. furnace/chest).
 * I for inventory
 * P to toggle between normal physics, flying, and noclip.
 This is useful if you spawn underground.
+    * left-control to descend
+* Left-shift to sprint (if you have server permission to do so)
 * Escape for menu

 These can be adjusted in the settings file, whose filename is printed in the log when the client starts up.